calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 ---

-## 3. Theme 2 — Countermeasure against relay attacks
+## 3. Theme 2 — Timing countermeasures: relay attack and card emulation

 ### 3.1 Motivation

+Two threats are detected through the **duration of the exchanges**, and the new versions introduce a single mechanism for both.

-A **relay attack** consists in relaying the dialogue with a card to a remote location, which makes a fraudulent operation possible without the cardholder's knowledge.
+- A **relay attack** consists in relaying the dialogue with a card to a remote location, which makes a fraudulent operation possible without the cardholder's knowledge.
 The relay adds a transmission delay: an abnormally long exchange can therefore reveal that the card is not actually present in front of the reader.
+- **Card emulation** consists in having a generic RFID device answer in place of the expected card.
+Such a device processes the command in software, where the chip answers in hardware: an abnormally long exchange then reveals that the answer does not come from the expected product.
+This threat mainly concerns **storage cards**, which have no cryptographic mechanism.
 The new versions introduce a mechanism for **measuring and bounding APDU exchange durations** and for **bounding the secure session duration**.

 #### Threat model

-- **Targeted attack surface**: **application-level attack** (software relay of APDUs), as opposed to attacks at the physical RF transport level, which are covered by hardware countermeasures.
+- **Targeted attack surface**: **application-level attack** (software relay of APDUs, card emulation by a generic device), as opposed to attacks at the physical RF transport level, which are covered by hardware countermeasures.
-- **Order of magnitude** of the bounds: the **millisecond** (`ms`).
+- **Unit** of the bounds and of the measured durations: the **microsecond** (`µs`).
+The millisecond is too coarse for the shortest exchanges, in particular a storage card read, which takes about 2 ms. The **effective resolution of the measurement depends on the implementation**, which must document it.
 - **Measurement location**: the **Terminal Reader API implementation** measures the effective duration of each APDU exchange and compares it with the bound declared on the request.
 The Calypso duration bounds are declared in the Calypso Card API and each covers **a single command exchange** (_Open Secure Session_, _Close Secure Session_, _SV Reload_ / _SV Debit_ / _SV Undebit_).
 - **Behaviour after an overrun**: the Card API raises the **`ApduExchangeDurationExceeded`** error, which the higher-level extensions intercept and propagate to the application as an **`InvalidCardResponse`**.
 The Calypso Card API now specifies this behaviour: if a **secure session is open, it is automatically cancelled** before the error is propagated, so that no modification performed during the session is validated by the card; **outside a session** (SV command), there is nothing to cancel and only the error is propagated to the ticketing layer, which decides what to do according to its own context.
 In the Generic Card API, an overrun raises `InvalidCardResponse`, whose message identifies the offending command.

 ### 3.2 Card API

-- **Request side**: `ApduRequest.apduExchangeMaxDuration: Long? = null` — maximum tolerated duration for the exchange (in milliseconds); `null` means "no bound".
+- **Request side**: `ApduRequest.apduExchangeMaxDuration: Long? = null` — maximum tolerated duration for the exchange (in microseconds); `null` means "no bound".
 - **Response side**: `ApduResponse.apduExchangeDuration: Long?` — effective duration of the exchange; `null` means "duration not measured".
 - **New error** `ApduExchangeDurationExceeded` — raised by `ProxyReaderApi.transmitCardRequest(...)` when the effective duration exceeds the declared bound.
 Like the other APDU errors, it carries `cardResponse` and `isCardResponseComplete`.
 - The Card API specification now documents this mechanism as a **practical solution for implementing anti-relay countermeasures** (*APDU exchange execution-time control* chapter).